Selfless Inclusions of C*-Algebras: Selfless Inclusions

-Following R{\o}rdam, let us say that an inclusion $B\subset (A,\rho)$ has relative excision if $\rho$ can be excised (in $A$) with a net of positive contractions coming from $B$ \cite[Definition~3.14]{RordamIrred}.
+An inclusion $B\subset (A,\rho)$ is said to have relative excision, in the sense of R{\o}rdam, if $\rho$ can be excised (in $A$) with a net of positive contractions coming from $B$ \cite[Definition~3.14]{RordamIrred}.
 (We also say in this case that $\rho$ is $B$-excised.)
-R{\o}rdam showed that if $B$ is simple, unital, and infinite dimensional, then $B\subset B\rtimes_r \Gamma$ has relative excision with respect to every state that factors through the conditional expectation onto $B$ \cite[Lemma~5.7]{RordamIrred}.
-Theorem \ref{thm:ssinclusions} (vii) implies that if $A\subseteq (B,\rho)$ is selfless and $\rho$ is faithful, then it has relative excision.
+R{\o}rdam showed that if $B$ is simple, unital, and infinite dimensional, and $\Gamma$ a discrete group with an outer action on $B$, then $B\subset B\rtimes_r \Gamma$ has relative excision with respect to every state that factors through the conditional expectation onto $B$ \cite[Lemma~5.7]{RordamIrred}.
+Theorem \ref{thm:ssinclusions} (v) implies that if the inclusion $B\subset (A,\rho)$ is selfless and $\rho$ is faithful, then $B\subset (A,\rho)$ has relative excision.